Social Work

 Students who complete the program will be able to:

-- Advance human rights and social, racial, economic, and environmental justice.
+• Advance human rights and social, racial, economic, and environmental justice.

-- Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in practice.
+• Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in practice.

 Integrated Clinical and Community Practice (ICCP)

-The purpose of this track is to combine training in a variety of fields of practice for students who are interested in clinical or community MSW practice but not exclusively psychotherapy.
-The track includes content on integrated behavioral health, child welfare, medical, social work, criminal justice, and macro practice.
+The purpose of this specialization is to combine training in a variety of fields of practice for students who are interested in clinical or community MSW practice but not exclusively psychotherapy.
+This specialization includes content on integrated behavioral health, child welfare, medical, social work, criminal justice, and macro practice.
 It also includes content at the micro, mezzo, and macro levels of practice in these areas.
 The systems mentioned typically have crossover in client populations and also have similarities in practice approaches.
 The goal of this concentration is to help students understand how to practice in one or more of these areas of social work, including locations where they are co-located with other disciplines, while also appreciating the other systems with which their clients are likely to interact.
 A significant focus is on brief therapy and crisis intervention.
 Additionally, students will gain meaningful instruction on macro social work.

 Clinical Mental Health and Addictions

-This concentration prepares students to provide psychotherapy and addictions services for individuals, families, and groups in rural and small-town settings.
+This specialization prepares students to provide psychotherapy and addiction services for individuals, families, and groups in rural and small-town settings.
 Students learn applicable theories for working in a behavioral health setting and have multiple opportunities to practice the application of those theories.
 Students also receive knowledge and skill development to develop professional relationships with diverse clients with alcohol, drug abuse, and/or behavioral addictions.
-Specific content on trauma-focused practice and play therapy is included, in addition to content on macro practice in community mental health or addictions settings.
+Specific content on trauma-focused practice and play therapy is included, in addition to content on macro practice in community mental health or addiction settings.
 Field placement (internship) opportunities include community mental health agencies, inpatient mental health or addictions treatment settings, outpatient substance abuse treatment, or co-occurring mental health and addictions treatment.

-Internship Expectations: Students in this track will complete 600 internship hours.
+Internship Expectations: Students in this specialization will complete 600 internship hours.
 A student can choose to complete all 600 hours in one area of practice (mental health or addictions) or split hours between both mental health and addictions.
 Ideal placements would provide students with experience in dual diagnosis treatment.
 All 600 hours should be focused on micro and mezzo practice, though students may count some macro hours as needed by their particular placement site.

 Admission Requirements